 While the defensive line may lack “star power” they plan to make up for it with execution and poise.
 Calhoun said the mindset he’s working to instill in his guys is simple, “If you know your job assignment and your job description along with your motor… you’ve got a chance.”

 To some extent, the process isn’t rocket science.
 “We teach smart, tough and being reliable… Fundamentals are day in and day out,” Calhoun said.
 His group has approached the task at hand with the level of focus necessary to find success.
-They’ll need to find a way to transfer that knowledge to the field on Saturday’s in the fall.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+They’ll need to find a way to transfer that knowledge to the field on Saturday’s in the fall.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.